OlgaKuvs/game-rspls/README.md

 ## <div id="design">Design of the website</div>

-### <div id="fonts&colours">Fonts and colours</div>
+### <div id="fonts">Fonts and colours</div>

-Nanum Gothic was used for the body and Alkatra for the headings and the logo.
+**Nanum Gothic** was used for the body and **Alkatra** for the headings and the logo.
 Sans Serif was chosen as the backup font.
-Contrast colours for game icons have been chosen because they are eye-catching, make a suitable atmosphere, and help convey a sense of energy.
+These fonts for the text and contrast colours for game icons have been chosen because they are eye-catching, make a suitable atmosphere, and help convey a sense of energy.
 Simple game icons help keep the site clear and easy to use.

 To create the colour pallete I used [Adobe Color](https://color.adobe.com/create/color-wheel).